 - Take a change of clothes with you.
 The haircut is going to be a messy process, and your child is sure to wiggle around at least a little bit.
 You do not want to have hair inside his clothes once the cutting is done- it will only make him irritable and cranky for the rest of the day.
 Therefore, take a change of clothes with you.

 - Snacks are another way to keep your toddler busy while his hair is being cut.
-Snacks not only keep him engaged but also makes him feel more comfortable with the whole thing.
+Snacks not only keep him engaged but also make him feel more comfortable with the whole thing.
 However, do not take anything sticky to the salon.

 - Try to get him to be more comfortable about hair cutting by mimicking the actions during playtime or bath time.

-Tips to Keep in Mind during the Haircut
+Tips to Keep in Mind During the Haircut

 There are many things that you can do to ensure that the child is at ease with the trip to the salon.
 These also help the stylist get through her job without any difficulties.